medical negligence solicitors Clinical Negligence Australia

-This condition occurs as a result of irreversible damage caused to a child’s brain during pregnancy or labour or shortly after birth.
-The most common cerebral palsy causes are a failure of the brain to develop properly resulting in neurological damage which may be as a result of medical malpractice or a congenital birth defect.
+This condition occurs as a result of irreversible damage caused to a childs brain during pregnancy or labour or shortly after birth.
+The most common cerebral palsy cause is a failure of the brain to develop properly resulting in neurological damage which may be as a result of medical negligence or a congenital birth defect.
+If you would like legal advice at no cost on medical negligence compensation claims just complete the contact form or email our offices or use the helpline and a lawyer will review your information and phone you immediately with no charge and with no obligation.

 This condition is a catastrophic injury altering the lives of both victims and their families forever.
 Most families don't have the resources to cover all of the expenses and provide for the child over his or her lifetime.
 Thats were we come in to assist your child to claim the compensation they deserve.
 We can help you assert your child's rights and get the compensation that your child needs and deserves to ensure the best ongoing treatment.